ianrrees/ws2812-timer-delay-rs/README.md

 For usage with the [smart-leds](https://github.com/smart-leds-rs/smart-leds) crate.

-If your timer/micro is to slow (e.g. all/some leds are white or display the wrong color), you may wish to enable the `slow` feature.
+If your timer/micro is too slow (e.g. all/some leds are white or display the wrong color), you may wish to enable the `slow` feature.
 It will remove any delay for the high part of the zero bits.
 This may be too short for some led strips, which may display wrong data.
 In that case, you might want to clock higher or use another driver.

 ## License